Hassan Firouzabadi

-Sayyid Hassan Aghaee Firouzabadi (سیّد حسن آقایی فیروزآبادی; 3 February 1951 – 3 September 2021) was an Iranian military officer.
+Hassan Aghaee Firouzabadi (حسن آقایی فیروزآبادی; 3 February 1951 – 3 September 2021) was an Iranian military officer.
 He served as the Chief-of-Staff of the Iranian Armed Forces—the most senior military authority in Iran—from 1989 to 2016.
 After that, he was appointed a senior military advisor to the Supreme Leader of Iran and a member of the Expediency Discernment Council.

 Early life

 Firouzabadi was born on 3 February 1951 in the town of Malabad, in Mashhad, Iran, to religious parents who came from Yazd.
 He studied at the Ferdowsi University of Mashhad, graduating in 1980, one year after the Iranian Revolution.
 He then took a part in the Iran–Iraq War and rose in prominence.
 He was in charge of the industrial war engineering, and the committee for the construction of surface-to-surface missiles.
 After the end of the war on 25 October 1989, Ali Khamenei appointed him head of the General Staff.